-Product operations teams are instrumental to the success of the modern business.
+Product operations (product ops) teams are instrumental to the success of the modern business.
 They’re responsible for aligning stakeholder expectations, streamlining the product development process, and optimizing the product lifecycle, resulting in faster time-to-market, enhanced customer satisfaction, and sustainable business growth.

 While there are many clear benefits to building out a product operations team, there are also a number of obstacles to overcome.